- Tierney Haines Architects

-Engineer: EDPM, Frank Endicott, Alan Guildea
+- text, EDPM, Frank Endicott, Alan Guildea,

+Text description provided by the architects.
 This family home on Blacksod Bay in west Mayo takes its inspiration from local farms and the small courtyard enclosures they make.
 The house faces south to the sea that is a mere 30 metres away, the courtyard form provides shelter in a location where it is difficult to use planting.
-The dwelling’s heavy stone walls anchor the building in its rugged setting and give protection against the severe weather.
+The dwelling's heavy stone walls anchor the building in its rugged setting and give protection against the severe weather.

 This is a house for large family gatherings with the kitchen at the heart of the house.
 In the Winter the two storey block can be closed off for the immediate family while in Summer the house expands for the many visitors.